locationtech/geomesa/README.md

 This sub-project contains the code which runs remotely on the "cloud", in this case the Accumulo key-value store.

-Changes here require that you upload the "with-dependencies" created in the target to the cloud (specifically, to the tablet servers' lib/ext directory).
+Changes here require that you upload the geomesa-distributed-runtime to the cloud (specifically, to the tablet servers' lib/ext directory).
 The other two projects also depend on this one, so depending on your change you will need to update them as well.